-The cause is unknown.
+The cause of narcolepsy is unknown.
 In Europe, Japan, and the US, incidence is 0.2 to 1.6/1000.
 Narcolepsy is equally common in both sexes.

-Narcolepsy is strongly associated with specific HLA haplotypes, and children of patients with narcolepsy have a 40-fold increased risk, suggesting a genetic cause.
-However, concordance in twins is low (25%), suggesting a prominent role for environmental factors, which often trigger the disorder.
-The neuropeptide hypocretin-1 is deficient in CSF of narcoleptic animals and most human patients, suggesting that the cause may be HLA-associated autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus.
+Narcolepsy is strongly associated with specific human leukocyte antigen (HLA) haplotypes, but the cause is not thought to be genetic.
+Concordance in twins is low (25%), suggesting a prominent role for environmental factors, which often trigger the disorder.
+The neuropeptide hypocretin-1 is deficient in cerebrospinal fluid (CSF) of narcoleptic animals and most human patients, suggesting that the cause may be HLA–associated autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus.

-Narcolepsy features dysregulation of the timing and control of REM sleep.
+Narcolepsy features dysregulation of the timing and control of rapid eye movement (REM) sleep.
 Therefore, REM sleep intrudes into wakefulness and into the transition from wakefulness to sleep.
 Many symptoms of narcolepsy result from postural muscle paralysis and vivid dreaming, which characterize REM.

 There are 2 types:

-About 10% of patients have all 4 of these symptoms.
-Nocturnal sleep is often also disturbed, and some patients develop hypersomnia (prolonged sleep times).
+About 10% of patients have all 5 of these symptoms.

 Symptoms usually begin in adolescents or young adults without prior illness, although onset can be precipitated by an illness, a stressor, or a period of sleep deprivation.
 Once established, narcolepsy persists throughout life; life span is unaffected.